aa6413-tech/Coffee-Sales-Dashboard/README.md

 - Dashboard interaction <a href="https://github.com/aa6413-tech/Coffee-Sales-Dashboard/blob/main/Dashboard_image.png">View Dashboard</a>

 ## Process
-- Verified data was consisted and clean with respect to data type, data format, and values used.
+- Verified data was consistent and clean with respect to data type, data format, and values used.
 - Created pivot tables according to KPI questions.
 - Merged pivot tables into single dashboard and apply sliceres and timeline for dynamic and interactive visuals.